How Family Constellations Can Help Relationships

 Carrying Too Much Responsibility

-Many people become caretakers in relationships.
+Many people become caretakers within relationships.

 Difficulty Receiving Love